 The handle_cooking_action function maps Rhino's recognized intents and their slots into recipe-specific actions.

-Complete Python Script for Hands-Free Cooking App Navigation
+Complete Python Script for Hands-Free Cooking App

 Here's the complete Python script integrating all the components above:

-Run Your Cooking App with Voice Commands
+Run Recipe App with Voice Commands

 Run the script from your terminal with the following commands.
 Copy your AccessKey from the Picovoice Console and replace the placeholder values with your actual ACCESS_KEY and CONTEXT_FILE_PATH.
 The AUDIO_DEVICE_INDEX is optional and will use the default microphone if not specified.